100%

 The paths connecting the sites are well signed, and the guards at each site can point the way.
 You can reach each by foot.

-Travel Tips: Flash photos of the tombs are not allowed.
+Flash photos of the tombs are not allowed.
 Only a few tombs are lit, and only those at Segovia.

-Relative price: Budget
+Relative price: Mid-Range

 Travel Skills: beginner/easy.

-You Need to Bring: As most of the tombs are unlit, a flashlight.
+As most of the tombs are unlit, a flashlight.
 Water and food; rain gear and or sunscreen, depending on the weather.

 Aguacate is another tomb site, over the mountain behind the Archaeological Museum.
 It is in poor repair and unlit; the path is especially bad after rains, with mud calf-deep (or more).
 Rubber boots are recommended.

-Hotels | Popular Tierradentro Destinations | Other Tierradentro pages
+Tierradentro Activities | Popular Tierradentro Destinations | Tierradentro Hotels | Other Tierradentro pages |